Computing Mean & STD in Image Dataset

 2. Preparations

-To demonstrate how to compute image statistics, we will use data from Cassava Leaf Disease Classification Kaggle competition with about 21,000 plant images.
-Feel free to scroll down to Section 3 if you want to jump directly to calculations.
-First, we will import all the usuall libraries and specify the relevant parameters.
-No need to use GPU because there is no modeling involved.
+To demonstrate how to compute image stats, we will use data from Cassava Leaf Disease Classification Kaggle competition with about 21,000 plant images.
+Feel free to scroll down to Section 3 to jump directly to calculations.

 #collapse-hide